-The $1836 figure which you pay us, includes your lodging, your in-country transportation, your daily breakfast, and most of your in-country activities.
-All of the above will be arranged for you by our leaders.
+The base figure which you pay us, includes your lodging, your in-country transportation, most of your breakfasts, the majority of your activities, and the guidance and assistance of our experienced team of leaders.
+This will cost you $2375.

 How much you spend on meals, souvenirs, and extra activities is up to you.
 Some travelers have done it on $200 or less, while others have spent as much as $500.
 However, our estimate of $350 is usually enough to eat well while staying frugal.

 A $500 deposit is required to claim your spot.
-We require that you pay the remaining $1336 at the very least by the first day of the trip.
+We require that you pay the remaining amount at the very least by the first day of the trip.

-On this day the leaders will be splitting up to take smaller groups to London, Stratford, and the Cotswolds.
+On these days the leaders will be splitting up to take smaller groups to London, Stratford, and the Cotswolds.
 Since the costs of these day-trips always vary (for instance, travelers may want to pay to ride the London Eye or see a play), they are not included in your base trip costs.
-Travelers can also stay in Oxford that day, where plenty of free options exist.
+There will also be free options for day trips.